dragon731012/-WORKING-bookmarklets-and-games/README.md

 # other
 If you have any issues or ideas, please tell me in discussions (https://github.com/dragon731012/-WORKING-bookmarklets-and-games/discussions/2).

-Please enter my code 8B6M1B on fetch and get $2 worth of gift cards! https://referral.fetch.com/vvv3/referraltext?code=8B6M1B
+Please enter my code 8B6M1B on fetch and get some fetch coins! https://referral.fetch.com/vvv3/referraltext?code=8B6M1B